Your hair or beauty business may have received a letter from the (ICO) Information Commissioner’s Office within the past few weeks.

 Most hair and beauty businesses will NOT have to pay the data protection fee

-The vast majority of hair and beauty businesses, including self-employed chair, space and room renters, will not have to register with the ICO.
+The vast majority of hair and beauty businesses, including the self-employed chair, space and room renters, will not have to register with the ICO.

-But you must still go to the ICO website to confirm that you do not have to register or pay the fee.
+However, you must still go to the ICO website to confirm that you do not have to register or pay the fee.

 Important: even if you do not need to register and pay, you must still fully comply with GDPR.
-NHBF Members can download our free guide and templates toolkit.
+NHBF Members can download our free guide and templates toolkit

 Operating CCTV or carrying out credit checks?
 You WILL have to register

-Please note: if you are responsible for operating CCTV inside or outside your business premises you will have to register with the ICO and pay the data protection fee.
+Please note: if you are responsible for operating CCTV inside or outside your business premises you will likely have to register with the ICO and pay the data protection fee.

 Find out more about what to do on the ICO website